domizzo98/GibbsSampling_HierModel/README.md

 ## Hierarchical Models

-- Without Covariates: Student scores modeled with school-specific mean effects.
+`Model_with_covariates.ipynb` Without Covariates: Student scores modeled with school-specific mean effects.

 - With Covariates: Regression framework with school-specific regression coefficients to account for student-level predictors.